 Also known throughout history as Swenett and Syene, Aswan is one of the most fascinating ancient cities in Africa.
 The city was founded by the ancient Egyptians and named after the Egyptian goddess of fertility.
 Throughout the years, the city saw many conquerors come and go which can also be seen from the impressively long list of archaeological findings.

 Among other things, archaeologists have discovered in Aswan include the head of the bust of Roman Emperor Marcus Aurelius, a sandstone sphinx, 35 mummified remains, painted funerary masks, vases of bitumen used in mummification, remains of Roman forts, artifacts from the Ptolemaic period, and remains of early Coptic churches.
-Today, Aswan is not the historic crossroad it once was but it’s still a sizeable city and home to more than 250,000 people.
+Today, Aswan is not the historic crossroad it once was but it’s still a sizeable city with a lot of interesting things to see and do and home to more than 250,000 people.